BlueStamp-Engineering-2022/Aman_BSE_Project/index.md

 ```

 # Final Milestone
 My final milestone is the seed mechanism.
 I CAD'ed and 3D printed a container and a sliding piece for the bottom.
 When the servo which is controlled via the app spins and  the 2 holes on the the container and sliding piece line up, the seed can fall out.
 I atteched the mechanism using mounting tape and wood which I drilled and sawed.
 I really ejoyed learning how to saw and drill for this mechanism.
 I struggled with getting the seeds falling out but I fixed that by making the hole larger.
-You can watch an indepth explanation in the video down below.
+You can watch an in depth explanation in the video down below.

 [![Final Milestone](https://img.youtube.com/vi/T5iJ-yrfPIw/maxresdefault.jpg)](https://www.youtube.com/watch?v=T5iJ-yrfPIw "Final Milestone")

 # Second Milestone
 My second milestone is the watering mechanism for the plants.
 To reach this milestone, I CAD'ed and laser cut an acrylic box which I glued together with caulk.
 This served as the water container which has a submersible water pump.
 My app sends a signal to the bluetooth module which sends the signal to the arduino.
 The arduino sends a signal to the relay which controlls the submerisible water pump.
 I really enjoyed learning how to CAD and use Fusion360.
 I struggled with water siphoning out but I fixed that buy pointing the pipe upwards.
 For my next milestone, I will be adding the seed planting mechanism.
-You can watch an indepth explanation in the video down below.
+You can watch an in depth explanation in the video down below.

 [![Second Milestone](https://img.youtube.com/vi/VPIVSs_u_t4/maxresdefault.jpg)](https://www.youtube.com/watch?v=VPIVSs_u_t4 "Second Milestone")
 # First Milestone

  For my first milestone, I managed to get the RC movement mechanism of the tank working.
 I used an Arduino to control the robot.
 The 2 DC motors are controlled by the L298N motor controller.
 The whole robot is controlled via an app I made.
 The app conveys the instructions to the Bluetooth module which transmits the info to the Arduino.
 The Arduino sends the signal to the motor controller which controls the DC motor.
 I enjoyed learning how to code and build the app.
 I also enjoyed soldering all the connections.
 I struggled with getting the Bluetooth module to work.
 It often stopped working.
 For my next milestone, I will be adding the watering mechanism.
-You can watch an indepth explanation in the video down below.
+You can watch an in depth explanation in the video down below.

 [![First Milestone](https://img.youtube.com/vi/d7-dR8qXSpk/maxresdefault.jpg)](https://www.youtube.com/watch?v=d7-dR8qXSpk "First Milestone")